k2view-academy/K2View-Academy/articles/03_logical_units/03_LU_schema_window.md

 <p><a href="/articles/03_logical_units/14_edit%20enrichment%20order.md"><b>Enrichment Order Tab<b></p>
 </td>
 <td style="width: 414px;">
-<p>Defines the execution order of enrichment functions  using the up and down arrows.
-Only enrichment functions that are directly related to specific LU tables are included in the display. </p>
+<p>Defines the execution order of Enrichment functions using the up and down arrows.
+Only Eenrichment functions that are directly related to specific LU tables are included in the display. </p>

 </td>
 </tr>